Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Abstract

 \section{Abstract}

-We present the results of a combined study by band theory and angle resolved photoemission spectroscopy (ARPES) of the purple bronze, Li$_{1-x}$Mo$_{6}$O$ _{17}$.
-Structural and electronic origins of its unusually robust quasi-one dimensional (quasi-1D) behavior are investigated in detail.
-The band structure, in a large energy window around the Fermi energy, is basically 2D and formed by three Mo $t_{2g}$-like extended Wannier orbitals, each one giving rise to a 1D band running at a 120$ {{}^\circ} $ angle to the two others.
-A structural "dimerization" from $\mathbf{c}/2$ to $\mathbf{c}$ gaps the $xz$ and $yz$ bands while leaving the $xy$ bands metallic in the gap, but resonantly coupled to the gap edges and, hence, to the other directions.
+In this and the two following papers, we present the results of a combined study by density-functional (LDA) band theory and angle-resolved photoemission spectroscopy (ARPES) of lithium purple bronze, Li$_{1x}$Mo$ _{6} $O$_{17}$.
+This material is particularly notable for its unusually robust quasi-one-dimensional (quasi-1D) behavior.
+The band structure, in a large energy window around the Fermi energy, is basically 2D and formed by three Mo $t_{2g}$-like extended Wannier orbitals (WOs), each one giving rise to a 1D band running at a 120$^{\circ }$ angle to the two others.
+A structural "dimerization" from $\mathbf{c}/2$ to $\mathbf{c}$ gaps the $xz$ and $yz$ bands while leaving the $xy$ bands metallic in the gap but resonantly coupled to the gap edges and, hence, to the two other directions.
 The resulting complex shape of the quasi-1D Fermi surface (FS), verified by our ARPES, thus depends strongly on the Fermi energy position in the gap, implying a great sensitivity to Li stoichiometry of properties dependent on the FS, such as FS nesting or superconductivity.
-The strong resonances prevent either a two-band tight-binding model or a related real-space ladder picture from giving a valid description of the low-energy electronic structure.
-We use our extended knowledge of the electronic structure to newly advocate for framing LiMo$_{6}$O$_{17}$ as a weak-coupling material and in that framework can rationalize both the robustness of its quasi-1D behavior and the rather large value of its Luttinger liquid (LL) exponent $\alpha$.
+The theory is verified in detail by the recognition and application of an ARPES selection rule that enables, for the first time, the separation in ARPES spectra of the two barely split $xy$ bands and the observation of their complex split FS.
+The strong resonances prevent either a two-band tight-binding (TB) model or a related real-space ladder picture from giving a valid description of the low-energy electronic structure.
 Down to a temperature of 6$\,$K we find no evidence for a theoretically expected downward renormalization of perpendicular single particle hopping due to LL fluctuations in the quasi-1D chains.
+This paper I introduces the material, motivates our study, summarizes the Nth-order muffin-tin orbital (NMTO) method that we use, analyzes the crystal structure and the basic electronic structure, and presents our NMTO calculation of the $t_{2g}$ low-energy WOs and the resulting tight-binding (TB) Hamiltonian for the six lowest energy bands, only the four lowest being occupied.
+Thus this paper sets the theoretical framework and nomenclature for the following two papers.